Website icon Xpert.Digital

 The decision between in-house and agency marketing should therefore not be based primarily on cost savings or organizational models, but on the question: Where can I find the best people for my marketing?
 And how can I ensure that they remain motivated and can work successfully in the long term?

-In a world where technology is becoming increasingly important, people remain the key to success.
+In a world where technology is becoming increasingly important, people remain the decisive factor for success.
 Companies and agencies that understand this and act accordingly will achieve more successful marketing results in the long run – regardless of their chosen organizational structure.

-This article was "written".
-My self-developed R&D research tool 'Xpaper' used, which I use in a total of 23 languages, especially for global business development.
-Stylistic and grammatical refinements were made in order to make the text clearer and more fluid.
-Section selection, design as well as source and material collection are edited and revised.
+This article was handwritten.
+I used my self-developed R&D research tool, 'XPaper,' which I primarily use for global business development in a total of 23 languages.
+Stylistic and grammatical refinements were made to make the text clearer and more fluid.
+Topic selection, drafting, and the collection of sources and materials are all handled by an editorial team.

-Xpaper News is based on AIS ( Artificial Intelligence Search ) and differs fundamentally from SEO technology.
-Together, however, both approaches are the goal of making relevant information accessible to users - AIS on the search technology and SEO website on the side of the content.
+XPaper News is based on AIS (Artificial Intelligence Search) and differs fundamentally from SEO technology.
+However, both approaches share the goal of making relevant information accessible to users – AIS on the search technology side and SEO on the content side.

-Every night, Xpaper goes through the current news from all over the world with continuous updates around the clock.
-Instead of investing thousands of euros in uncomfortable and similar tools every month, I have created my own tool here to always be up to date in my work in the field of business development (BD).
-The xpaper system resembles tools from the financial world that collect and analyze tens of millions of data every hour.
-At the same time, Xpaper is not only suitable for business development, but is also used in the area of marketing and PR - be it as a source of inspiration for the content factory or for article research.
-With the tool, all sources worldwide can be evaluated and analyzed.
-No matter what language the data source speaks - this is not a problem for the AI.
-Different AI models are available for this.
-With the AI analysis, summaries can be created quickly and understandably that show what is currently happening and where the latest trends are-and that with Xpaper in 18 languages .
-With Xpaper, independent subject areas can be analyzed - from general to special niche issues, in which data can also be compared and analyzed with past periods.
+Every night, XPaper sifts through the latest news from around the world with continuous, round-the-clock updates.
+Instead of investing thousands of euros monthly in cumbersome and generic tools, I've created my own tool to stay up-to-date in my work in Business Development (BD).
+The XPaper system is similar to tools used in the financial sector, which collect and analyze tens of millions of data points every hour.
+At the same time, XPaper isn't just for business development; it's also used in marketing and PR – whether as a source of inspiration for the content factory or for article research.
+The tool allows you to evaluate and analyze all sources worldwide.
+No matter what language the data source speaks, it's no problem for the AI.
+Various AI models are available for this purpose.
+The AI analysis quickly and clearly generates summaries that show what's currently happening and where the latest trends lie – and XPaper offers this in 18 languages.
+XPaper allows for the analysis of independent subject areas – from general to specific niche topics, in which data can be compared and analyzed with past periods, among other things.

 Your global marketing and business development partner